pahandav/basic-wrangler/README.md

 bw <BASIC Type> <filename>
 ```

-When run without arguments, it will bring up the GUI.
-To see the help for the command line mode type `bw -h`.
+When run as `bwgui`, it will bring up the GUI.

 The BASIC Type is the dialect of BASIC that you wish to use.
 You can find all the current definitions in [`basdefs.py`](basdefs.py).